survivorbat/portfolio/README.md

 over at [maarten.dev](https://maarten.dev).
 The application consists of a simple PHP Symfony application with an admin backend.
 This project is deployed using Docker and Ansible.

-This branch is currently not in synq with the production website, this will be sresolved in the future.
+This branch is currently not in sync with the production website, this will be sresolved in the future.

 ## Prerequisites